m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

   })
 ````

 We've now got a standalone value that we could test in isolation.
-I'm normally skeptical about the value of the `IO` monad - I find most of the effects that one cares about sequencing are more specific than I/O, and in a lot of typical programming contexts one doesn't particularly care about the sequencing of I/O (e.g. logging or reading from a "static" filesystem )
+I'm normally skeptical about the value of the `IO` monad - I find most of the effects that one cares about sequencing are more specific than I/O, and in a lot of typical programming contexts one doesn't particularly care about the sequencing of I/O (e.g. one usually doesn't care about the order in which logging or reading from a "static" filesystem happens).